- First Name

 Becky’s research focuses on Civil War memory and cultural heritage tourism, specifically the development of commemorative environments.
-She also studies National Park Service history, and she is interested in the early development of national parks, the ranger mystique, and how people engage with nature and the “wilderness.”
+She also studies National Park Service history, and she is interested in the early development of national parks, the ranger mystique and its implications for an inclusive environment, and how people engage with nature and the “wilderness.”

 A passionate advocate for public lands and nuanced historical interpretation, she seeks to increase relevance at NPS sites for all visitors.
 Her experience in the field has highlighted the importance of comprehensive and continuing training for staff, robust digital outreach, and exhibits and programming that encourage dialogue between visitors and practitioners.

 Review Essay: Remembering With Purpose: The Nation’s Civil War.”
 The Public Historian, Vol. 40 No. 2, May 2018.

 Review: Gettysburg: The Quest for Meaning: Essays on How We Remember the Battle and Understand its Consequences edited by Gerald Christianson, Barbara Franco, and Leonard Hummel, The Public Historian, Vol. 38 No. 3, August 2016